wjconaway/wjconaway/README.md

   Hello my name is Willie Conaway and I am currently working as a Software Development Engineer in Test at Revature.
 A little about my background is I was born in Jacksonville FL, but I grew up in Valdosta, GA a small city in South Georgia and graduating from Valdosta High School.
-After graduating high school, I join the Navy where I served 11 years and did 3 tours while there including being part of the first Strike Group of Operation Enduring Freedom.
+After graduating high school, I join the Navy where I served 11 years as a Interior Communications Electrician and leaving as a 1st Class Petty Officer (E6).
+I were station on the 2 Aircraft Carriers the USS Theodore Roosevelt and The USS Harry S. Truman doing a total of  3 deployments (tours) in the Middle East, including being part of the first Strike Group of Operation Enduring Freedom.

   After leaving the Navy I went to College in VA attending ECPI University receiving a BS in Electronic Engineering Technology.
 Shortly after graduating college, I decided to go in the Air Force Reserves where I served another 8 years but decided to get out due injuries, I endured from my time in the Navy getting worse.